-Drum-Buffer-Rope scheduling is a method for scheduling and managing operations that have a consistent internal constraint or capacity-constrained resource.
+Drum-Buffer-Rope scheduling is a method for scheduling and managing operations with a consistent internal constraint or capacity-constrained resource.

 - The "Drum" represents the capacity-constrained resource that limits the amount of throughput for the company.
 The Drum sets the pace for the rest of the non-constrained resources.

-- The "Buffer" is a time-based work backlog that is purposefully maintained before the Drum resource to avoid starving it.
-As the Drum is the limiting factor in the chain, it is desirable that it is always running to maximize the throughput.
+- The "Buffer" is a time-based work backlog purposefully maintained before the Drum resource to avoid starving it.
+As the Drum is the limiting factor in the chain, it is desirable always to run to maximize the throughput.

 This scheduling method can be used by selecting the "Drum-Buffer-Rope" release rule option of the Optimize dialog: